-Farm animals locked in extreme confinement suffer some of the worst cruelty imaginable.
+Factory farm animals, locked in extreme confinement, suffer some of the worst cruelty imaginable.
 Egg-laying hens are confined in cages so small they can’t even flap their wings.
 Mother pigs in the pork industry are locked in metal “gestation crates,” which prohibit them from turning around for virtually their entire lives.
 Baby calves used in the veal industry are taken away from their mothers and immobilized in similar ways in “veal crates.”

 That’s why the Humane Society of the United States needs your help to continue the fight to outlaw the worst factory farm abuses and campaigns to end farm animal cruelty in the top food companies’ supply chains.

-As a result of our relentless efforts, over 200 major food companies have committed to eliminating the cruelest products from their supply chains and switching to cage-free sourcing.
+As a result of the relentless efforts of the HSUS and our allies, over 200 major food companies have committed to eliminating the cruelest products from their supply chains and switching to cage-free sourcing.
 We’ve also led the fight to pass laws in more than a dozen states banning the extreme confinement of farm animals.

 With your support, we have won monumental victories and created transformational changes for farm animals—and we will continue to wage campaigns and tirelessly fight until all farm animals are free from cages.